How do I disconnect my dryer?

 Step 2: empty the drum

-Check if there is still laundry in the drum.
+Check if there's still laundry in the drum.
 You don't want to lose your favorite shirt, of course.

 Step 3: remove hose from the drain